TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 18/1 Kings 18.20.md

 ---

-So Ahab sent unto all the children of Israel, and gathered the prophets together unto mount Carmel.
+So Ahab sent to all the children of Israel, and gathered the prophets together to Mount Carmel.